fathym-it/docs/docs/introduction/overview.md

 ## Low Code Units

 Some good copy on what a low code unit is, how they work together to create cohesive end user experiences, and the shift in design practice

+## Virtual Developers

+Different than most low code/no code platforms, Fathym helps you developer repeatable automation on your own chosen technology stack.
+Our virtual developers can be programmed to deliver the tech you choose, in a repeatable, migratable, and scalable way.
+Enable Jr and Mid level devs to deliver with Sr dev quality, even enabling non-development worker roles to accomplish comples development / technology tasks...